 Merely applying for many accounts can also create a problem.
 You may want to read our article on how applying for loans affects your credit score.

 What Can You Do if You Were Denied a Loan or Credit Card?

 If the lender's decision was based on a report from a credit reporting agency, by law the lender must tell you this and give you the name and address of the credit reporting agency.
 This is true even if the credit report was only one factor in the decision.

 Write to the credit reporting agency.
 State that you were denied credit, insurance, or employment by (name) on (date) based on a report from them, and you want a copy of your report.
 By law the credit reporting agency must give you a free copy if you request it within 30 days after you were turned down based on a report from that credit reporting agency.
 (It doesn't matter whether you have already received other free reports.)
 Also, free reports are currently available under certain circumstances at certain intervals from some of the credit reporting agency.
 In some states, the bureaus are required to give you one free report a year.
-The new Fair and Accurate Credit Transactions (FACT) Act of 2003 will allow everyone, in every state, to get one free report from each agency each year.
-The FACT Act should be in effect before the end of 2004.
-For a complete list of current costs, see our table for all three bureaus.
+The Fair and Accurate Credit Transactions (FACT) Act of 2003 allows everyone, in every state, to get one free report from each agency each year.
+For more information on how to get your reports for free or for a fee, read our article on credit report offers.

 One Lender Denied Your Loan But Another One Said it Was Fine.
 How Can This Be?

 There are two possible reasons.
 First, they may have been looking at reports from two different credit reporting agencies.
 A lender where you had a problem might have sent a report to one of those credit bureaus but not the other.
 Second, lenders have different criteria.
 Even when looking at the same report, they might reach different decisions.